-The 2021 financial statements have been drawn up and signed by the current members of the Board of Directors in accordance with Section 2:101(2) of the Dutch Civil Code.
+The 2022 financial statements have been drawn up and signed by the current members of the Board of Directors in accordance with Section 2:101(2) of the Dutch Civil Code.
 The management report and the financial statements were discussed by the Supervisory Board in the presence of the external auditor.
-After assessing the external auditor's findings, summarized in a report submitted to the Supervisory Board and the Board of Directors, and after reviewing the auditor's report issued by Mazars Accountants N.V., the financial statements were approved and signed by all current members of the Supervisory Board in accordance with Section 2:101(2) of the Dutch Civil Code.
+After assessing the external auditor's findings, summarized in a report submitted to the Supervisory Board and the Board of Directors, and after reviewing the auditor's report issued by Forvis Mazars Accountants N.V., the financial statements were approved and signed by all current members of the Supervisory Board in accordance with Section 2:101(2) of the Dutch Civil Code.
 The Supervisory Board proposes that the Shareholders' Meeting will adopt the financial statements.
-In view of the enquiry proceedings (enquêteprocedure) relating to the company which are still pending with the Enterprise Chamber, the granting of discharge to members of the Shareholders' Meeting.
+In view of the enquiry proceedings (enquêteprocedure) relating to the company which are still pending with the Enterprise Chamber, the granting of discharge to members of the Board of Directors will not and for the Supervisory Board who stepped in office in 2022 will be on the agenda for the Shareholders' Meeting.
 By the way, please be aware that the former Supervisory Board members have already been discharged upon their departure.